flynnbops/playwright-restful-booker/README.md

     - TDLR: Install Node and Playwright
 - [Build Restful Booker][4] locally
     - Once you've built it all once it'll spin up again more quickly
-    - You can build and run via Docker, after that initial build (Docker image relies on built artefacts)
+    - You can build and run via Docker, after that initial build (Docker image relies on built artifacts)
         - Bring up the containers `cd [path to your local RBP repo] && docker-compose up -d`
         - Shut down when you're finished `docker-compose down`

 ## Framework
 - Github Action manually disabled.
 If you fork this project it will run automatically.
+- To [upgrade Playwright][7] run `npm install -D @playwright/test@latest`

 ### Run tests